M66B/NetGuard/FAQ.md

 <a name="FAQ61"></a>
 **(61) Help, NetGuard crashed!**

-NetGuard rarely crashes, but if it crashed (which is something different than being stopped, see [this FAQ](#FAQ38)), than it is mostly caused by bugs in your Android version (either in the [Android VPN service](https://developer.android.com/reference/android/net/VpnService.html) implementation or in the [Android Linux kernel](https://developer.android.com/guide/platform/index.html#linux-kernel)).
+NetGuard rarely crashes ("unexpectedly stopped"), but if it crashed (which is something different than being stopped by Android, see [this FAQ](#FAQ38)), then it is mostly caused by bugs in your Android version (either in the [Android VPN service](https://developer.android.com/reference/android/net/VpnService.html) implementation or in the [Android Linux kernel](https://developer.android.com/guide/platform/index.html#linux-kernel)).
 I am happy to check what the cause of a crash is and I will fix it whenever possible, but I need a logcat captured from your PC with the crash log for this.
 Since logcats are mostly quite large, I will need the exact time of the crash as well.